 The Commonwealth aggregates its capital expenditures into seven major categories based primarily on the agencies responsible for spending and carrying out capital projects: information technology, infrastructure and facilities, environment, housing, public safety, transportation and other.
-The following table sets forth capital spending in fiscal 2012 through fiscal 2017 (fiscal 2017 is preliminary and subject to change) according to these categories.
+The following table sets forth capital spending in fiscal 2013 through fiscal 2017 according to these categories.